How Much Does A Home Security System Cost (Installation, Monthly, Etc.)? ADT, Vivint, XFinity, Brinks, SimpliSafe, & More

 We’ve put together a few tables to help you compare costs.
 The packages below are listed in order of our rankings in our home security systems reviews.

-Companies like Link Interactive offer build-your-own plans, which lets you customize your equipment selection to your home’s specific needs.
-Other companies offer starter kits (bundled equipment at discounts), but the selection isn’t always great (Nest Secure, for example, only offers one).
+Companies like Link Interactive offer build-your-own plans, which let you customize your equipment selection to your home’s specific needs.
+Other companies offer starter kits (bundled equipment at discounts), but the choice isn’t always great.

 Entry-Level Packages (Starter Kits)